Summer Camps Policies and Procedures

 Registration

-Registration for each program and lunch programs closes at 12 pm (MT) on the Wednesday before the camp begins.
+Registration for each program, including the lunch option, closes at 12 pm (MT) on the Wednesday before the camp begins.

-• Lunch registration will not be available the morning of camp.
+Lunch registration will not be available on the morning of camp.

-SAIT will not accept a camper into SAIT's Youth Programs unless the Camper Information and Waiver (CIW) form is completed.
+SAIT will not accept a camper into our programs unless the Camper Information and Waiver (CIW) form is completed as part of the registration process.

-• Information provided on the CIW form must be accurate and provided to SAIT Youth Programs upon registration.
+The information provided on the CIW form must be accurate.

-• CIW information must be filled out for each camper attending the program.
+A CIW form must be completed for each camper attending the program.

 Refund policy

-To cancel your registration and be eligible for a refund, SAIT Youth Programs must receive notice three (3) full working days prior to camp commencement by email.
+To cancel your registration and be eligible for a refund, SAIT Summer Camps must receive notice by email three (3) full working days before the camp begins.

-Any participant suspended or expelled from a SAIT program, academic school or the Institute for any reason, is not eligible for a refund.
-For further information, please contact SAIT Youth Programs.
+Any participant suspended or expelled from a SAIT program, academic school or the Institute for any reason is not eligible for a refund.
+For further information, please contact SAIT Summer Camps.

 Cancellation policy